femboyfin/dbdideas/survivor_perks.md

 - Once again indicates if the Killer is approaching you via it's activation progress
   - Allows you to identify distance and pre-run effectively, giving it a practical benefit against stealth killers and for accessibility.
 This partially reverts one of the changes it received in [7.1.0](<https://deadbydaylight.wiki.gg/wiki/Spine_Chill#Patch_7.1.0>)
 - Increased Action speed bonus to **11/13/15%** *(was 2/4/6)*
   - Sizable numbers buff.
 With the removal of the Vault Speed bonus, increasing the bonus percentage is now quite reasonable as it will still only apply both in range and while the killer has line of sight.
-Somewhat flavorful as the shiver down your spine as the killer comes towards you as you're just about to finish off the last tiny portion of a heal or generator gives you the an edge of urgency to get it done that little bit faster.
+Somewhat flavorful as the shiver down your spine as the killer comes towards you as you're just about to finish off the last tiny portion of a heal or generator gives you an edge of urgency to get it done that little bit faster.

 ## [Sprint Burst](<https://deadbydaylight.wiki.gg/wiki/Sprint_Burst>)